PanayotCankov/PanayotCankov.github.io/nativescript-3.3.0-css-parser/README.md

     ]
 }
 ```
 What does this mean?
-The NativeScript framework properties will currently parse the "100px" provided byt rework, to a { value: 100, unit: "px" } object.
+The NativeScript framework properties will currently parse the "100px" provided by rework, to a { value: 100, unit: "px" } object.
 The CSS3 spec however does recognize units and emit unit input tokens, implementing a parser in {N} will let us consume these tokens in the property system saving additional parsing time.

-Now adding a layer over the handmade parser to convert the AST to the format provided by rework requires some strings to be concatenated and additional JavaScript object tree to be constructed.
+Now adding a layer, over the handmade parser, to convert the AST to the format provided by rework requires some strings to be concatenated and additional JavaScript object tree to be constructed.
 Measuring it results into:
  - nativescript hand written parser, mapped to rework: 12.12ms.

 ## Measurements on Hardware